Veterinary Committee on Trauma Conference

 Amanda Cavanagh

 Dr. Amanda Cavanagh, DVM, DACVECC, is an Assistant Professor of Small Animal Emergency and Critical Care at Colorado State University College of Veterinary Medicine and is the section head of the Emergency Service.
 Dr Cav received her undergraduate degree from Georgetown University in Washington DC.
 She then received her DVM from Auburn University in 2011 and acquired ACVECC board certification after completing a residency at North Carolina State University in 2015.
 Dr. Cavanagh has a special interest in point of care ultrasound, traumatology, and toxicology.
-She is owned by 4 lovely children, two moderately dyspneic pugs, and a hairless cat who has an impressive multi-season, holiday inclusive wardrobe.

 Edward Cooper